The-OpenROAD-Project/OpenDB/tests/unitTestsPython/README.md

 ./../unitTests.sh parallel
 ```

-**Note**: The test cases with in each Unit Test run in parallel in both situations
+**Note**: The test cases within each Unit Test run in parallel in both situations

 --------------------------------------------------------------------------